 Travis Park, PhD

 Dr. Travis Park has served agricultural education at NC State University since 2013.
-He is a full professor and Director of Undergraduate Programs for Agricultural and Human Sciences.
+He is a full professor and Program Coordinator for Agricultural Education.
+Dr. Park is also the National FFA Advisor, Chair of the National FFA Board of Directors, and National Director for Agricultural Education.
 Travis serves on numerous college, university, state, and national committees.
 He advises both undergraduate and graduate students.

 After graduating from Purdue, Travis taught agriculture at Tri-County High School in Wolcott, Indiana, for 5.5 years.
 He married Lacy, and the couple moved to Gainesville, Florida, to enroll at the University of Florida where Travis earned his Ph.D. in 2005.